-Prague, Czech Republic – Countless papers and articles about Central European countries’ relations with their Western counterparts have already been published.
-But very few have focused on bilateral ties within the Visegrad Group.
+Prague, Czech Republic – Countless papers and articles about Central European countries’ ties with their Western counterparts have already been published.
+But very few have focused on specific Czech-Polish bilateral relations within the Visegrad Group.

 In a highly instructive policy paper, released in December, the Prague-based think-tank Association of International Affairs (AMO) explores the state of relations between Poland and the Czech Republic, the V4’s two biggest states.
 Here are the key takeaways.